influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

    EOF
    ```

-2. Enter the following command to create a Telegraf configuration that parses the sample data, converts the field values to the specified data types, and then writes the data to stdout and a bucket:
+2. Enter the following command to create a Telegraf configuration that parses the sample data, converts the field values to the specified data types, and then writes the data to a bucket:

    <!--pytest-codeblocks:cont-->